andrewGhazi/dyingforacup/README.md

 If you use Gaussian processes and [Bayesian Optimization](https://www.youtube.com/watch?v=wZODGJzKmD0), you can get suggestions that are, in a sense, optimal.
-Let’s see how automated suggestions work out:
+The suggestions balance identifying/refining promising regions and collapsing uncertainty in unexplored regions.
+Let’s look again at the gif demonstrating automated suggestions along a one-dimensional brew parameter space for grinder setting.
+At each iteration, you fit a GP to the data, then use that fit to determine where the next data point should be collected:

 ![](man/figures/out2.gif)